Dogstudio/highway/README.md

 class Home extends Highway.renderer {
   [...]
 }

+// Don`t forget to export your renderer export default Home;
 ```
 Besides the required methods from **Highway** present in the `Highway.renderer` you have access to **optional** ones that are called all along the process of the navigation.
 Here is the list of these **optional** methods: